approov/quickstart-nativescript/QUICKSTART-README.md

 ### Prerequisites

-Before proceeding further make sure you have `approov` CLI installed and `APPROOV_MANAGEMENT_TOKEN` set up, otherwise the application will fail to build.
+Before proceeding further make sure you have `approov` CLI installed otherwise the application will fail to build.

 ### Require the Approov NativeScript Package